lunayuehuang/MSE544-HyperDrive/README.md

     <li> Chart correlating the hyperparameters selected for each run and the calculated MAE </li>
         - select the drop-down menu right above this plot to visualize the data in different dimensions
     </ol>
-3. Select one of your child runs to further investigate by clicking on the display name
+3. Select one of your trials to further investigate by clicking on the display name
 <img src="./images/single_child_run_notes.png" style="height: 90%; width: 90%;"/>
 We find a lot of useful information here
     <ol type="A">